Gunship (video game): Gameplay

 Most enemy fire, especially small caliber, is deflected by armor, but some will cause systems damage.
 After enough damaging hits, the structural integrity will fail, causing a general power failure that requires the pilot to use autorotation to land safely.
 An emergency landing by a seriously injured pilot in enemy territory causes him to become Missing in Action.
 If the pilot lands without serious injury, he can escape back to base and live to fight another day.

 There is no defined time limit in the game.
 A player can return to any number of Forward Area Resupply Points to be rearmed, refueled and damage repaired.
 Returning to the Home Base will end the mission.
 Ideally, the pilot completes both missions, knocks out other targets, and makes it back to base within 20 minutes.

 There is no ending to Gunship.
 Promotions stop once a pilot makes Colonel, although he can continue amassing medals, such as the Purple Heart, Air Medal, Bronze Star, Silver Star, Distinguished Service Cross, and the Medal of Honor and retire with a final promotion to Brig.
 General.
 No medals in this game are prerequisites for earning others (the requirement of shooting down two Hinds in one mission for the Medal of Honor led some to believe that it was not possible to earn it before earning lower medals).
 Repeated medals are harder to earn than the first one.
 The criteria for winning medals is based on types of targets destroyed, number of targets destroyed, objectives met, time elapsed, and sometimes whether or not the pilot is wounded.
 As in real life, medals in this game can be awarded posthumously.

 Development and release

 MicroProse intended Gunship to simulate an urban helicopter akin to Blue Thunder, but found that city graphics were too difficult.
 It instead used tools developed for F-15 Strike Eagle to create another military simulation.
-The game was released in 1986 for the PC DOS, Atari ST, Amiga, Commodore 64, FM Towns, MSX, PC-98, Sharp X68000, and ZX Spectrum.
+The game was released in 1986 for the MS-DOS, Atari ST, Amiga, Commodore 64, FM Towns, MSX, PC-98, X68000, and ZX Spectrum.

-Gunship was also ported to the Sega Genesis by U.S. Gold in 1993.
+Gunship was also ported to the Sega Mega Drive by U.S. Gold only in Europe in 1993.
 However, this version of the game differed from the others by featuring more arcade-style gameplay and horizontal shoot 'em up stages.